TRACE Podcast: Bribe, Swindle or Steal

 Oliver Bullough joins the podcast again to discuss his latest book, out this week: Butler to the World.
 The book addresses how the UK went from a colonial power dominating the world to a service provider—or butler or perhaps consigliere—to the world’s oligarchs.

 Craig Whitlock of the Washington Post describes the sleaze and corruption that compromised the top ranks of the Seventh Fleet.
-(This episode was originally published in May 2017.)

 This week, we're revisiting our 2017 interview with Bill Browder.
 He describes the brazen fraud and violence of Putin’s Russia, the death of Sergei Magnitsky, and the passage of the Magnitsky Act.
 Listen to our latest interview with Bill on his new book, Freezing Order.